Vinny0712/prototype_flutter/README.md

-# eldtech_sos

- authentication flow implemented with Firebase
+ authentication flow implemented with Firebase and Flutter using Dart

 ## Features implemented